peteS-UK/EvoSabre-DAC-PCP/readme.md

 The oled4pcp.cfg file contains font size, screen locations etc.  There must be a section heading matching the name of the device specified in the OLED= parameter e.g. [SSD1322].

-The oled4pcp.cfg contains two entries specific to the OLED device.
+The oled4pcp.cfg contains four entries specific to the OLED device.
 For the SSD1322, these are

 ```
+type=ssd1322
+serial_interface=spi
 serial_params={"port":0, "device":0, "gpio_DC":27, "gpio_RST":24}
 device_params={"rotate":0, "mode":"1"}
 ```

+Take care to make sure the "type" matches your display and is listed at https://luma-oled.readthedocs.io/en/latest.
+Check the "serial_interface" is correctly set to either spi or i2c and that the "serial_params" and "device_params" are set correctly for your device.

 If you make any changes to the oled4pcp.cfg file, you need to backup and reboot, either through the PCP UI, or through SSH